hanabi/hanabi.github.io/README.md

 * In the *End-Game*, often times there are still a lot of cards yet to be played.
 Thus, you need to be very careful when discarding, since by drawing a card you can make the game end before everyone has a chance to play all of the cards.
 * If there are enough of clues available, you can choose to stall, by giving a low-value (or even a completely useless) clue.
 This is referred to as *Burning* a clue.
-* The best way to give a useless clue is to reclue cards which are already known to be playable.
+* The best way to give a useless clue is to re-clue cards which are already known to be playable.
 * Give a *Burn Clue* if:
   * There is a possibility that the game can be completed without anyone discarding from now on.
   * You have two or more useful cards in your hand, and you want to follow *Team Distribution Principle*.